xdxxxdx/VSDS-Tech-Docs/docs/LDES_server.md

 ### Geospatial fragmentation

 Consider the scenario where the address registry is published as an LDES that using partitioning.
 In such a case, data consumers are required to replicate the entire linear set of fragments, despite only being interested in a smaller subset of the dataset.
 For instance, the city of Brussels may only require addresses within its geographical region and is not interested in other addresses.
 However, with the partitioned LDES, they would need to iterate through all the fragments and filter the LDES members (address version objects) on the client-side.
-By utilizing geospatial fragmentation, the data can be divided into smaller pieces (tiles) based on geographical location.
+By utilising geospatial fragmentation, the data can be divided into smaller pieces (tiles) based on geographical location.
 This facilitates filtering on the fragment level (tiles) and allows for processing and analysis of data within specific geospatial tiles.

 <p align="center"><img src="/VSDS-Tech-Docs/images/geospatial.png" width="60%" text-align="center"></p>